jon33dn/Lipid-Membrane-Partitoning-Analysis---MD-Simulation/README.md

 - Density profile path

-* system information (if co-solvent present) (y/n)
+- system information (if co-solvent present) (y/n)

-* co-solvent formula (if the system without co-sovlent, just type H2O)
+- co-solvent formula (if the system without co-sovlent, just type H2O)

-==To be noticed, this formula will be used in the script to look for the co-solvent density file==
+  - To be noticed, this formula will be used in the script to look for the co-solvent density file

   <details>
   <summary>Example</summary>